Poland successfully launches historic satellite

 The satellite is set to deliver high-resolution images of the Earth, providing data for research and monitoring purposes.

 The mission is expected to last at least one year, whist its control center for EagleEye is situated at Creotech Instruments' headquarters in Warsaw.
-The satellite is to orbit the Earth at a low altitude, gradually descending from an initial height of approximately 500 kilometers to around 350 kilometers.
+The satellite is to orbit the Earth at a low altitude, gradually descending from an initial height of approximately 500 km to around 350 km.

 Barciński emphasised that this success was not guaranteed and marked an important milestone in the mission's progress.